Skip to content

 Sizing stakes with the Kelly Criterion

-• f* = the fraction of the bankroll to wager
+• f* — fraction of bankroll to wager

 Which Betting System Should You Start With?

-Advanced ($2,000+ Bankroll): Transition to Positive EV and Value Betting.
-With a larger bankroll, you can absorb the variance while taking advantage of higher long-term yields.
+Advanced ($2,000+ bankroll): Transition to value betting and +EV.
+With a larger bankroll, you can absorb the variance while taking advantage of higher long-term ROI.
+Use RebelBetting or Trademate Sports for verified CLV tracking.
+At $5,000+, explore sharp broker accounts for automated execution.

 Common Mistakes That Drain Bankrolls

-• Failing to Line Shop: Consistently taking -110 when -105 is available elsewhere will destroy your long-term edge.
+• Failing to line-shop: Consistently taking -110 when -105 is available elsewhere costs 2.5% ROI annually — equivalent to an entire value-betting edge, lost to laziness.

 Frequently Asked Questions